sahilsk/sahilsk.github.io/_posts/articles/2017-01-06-site-to-site-vpn-setup-on-aws.markdown

 How are we doing?
 ---

-Read through this guide before jumping here: http://www.slashroot.in/linux-ipsec-site-site-vpnvirtual-private-network-configuration-using-openswan
+Read through this [article](http://www.slashroot.in/linux-ipsec-site-site-vpnvirtual-private-network-configuration-using-openswan) before continuing from here.
 I strongly recommend it.
+It'll help you understand configuration parameters better.

 - Launch two servers one in each VPC in public subnet with new security group